rrowniak/LearnOpenGLWithRust/README.md

 - `demo9`: Covers lighting maps (diffuse and specular) from the "Lighting" section of the book.
 - `demo10`: Covers light casters - directional lights from the "Lighting" section of the book.
 - `demo11`: Covers light casters - point lights from the "Lighting" section of the book.
+- `demo12`: Covers light casters - flashlights from the "Lighting" section of the book.

 More coming soon!